Post

 Overview

-• Maintain separate configurations for different machines (darknova, darkstar, darkspacer, etc.)
+• Maintenance of separate configurations for different machines (darknova, darkstar, darkspacer, etc.)

-• Automatically deploy changes when committing from worktrees
+• Automatic deployment of changes when committing from worktrees

 Architecture